kraterkraken/hrm/README.md

     jumpzero tag    jump to the given tag if value in working memory == 0

-    t is any numeric value from 0 o 24 n is any string starting with a letter, followed by any number of alphanumerics or underscores
+    t is any numeric value from 0 to [memsize] n is any string starting with a letter, followed by any number of alphanumerics or underscores